NPDES Stormwater Program

 - Failure to remove sediments transported or tracked onto City streets by vehicles or construction traffic within 24 hours of it being deposited on the street.

-If you suspect or witness a prohibited discharge occurring, be responsible and report it to the City of Hutchinson Environmental Specialist at (320) 234-5682.
+If you suspect or witness a prohibited discharge occurring, be responsible and report it to the City of Hutchinson Project/Environmental/Regulatory Manager at (320) 234-5682.

 Ponding is utilized throughout the City.
 These ponds are constructed to meet a variety of requirements related to the control of the quantity and quality of stormwater.